eniac/mu2sls/README.md

 * TODO: Make sure that all setup for an experiment can be run with a single shell script.

-* TODO: Package all python helper code (thrift, general helpers) in one or more libraries
+* TODO: Package all python helper code (thrift, general helpers) in one or more libraries.
+These can all be in the same repo for now (different directories).

 * TODO: Investigate why kubectl port-forward stops and how to fix that.